DaddyBoard/PingNotification/README.md

 # PingNotification
-BetterDiscord plugin to display in-app notifications
+BetterDiscord plugin to display in-app notifications.
+This is a lightweight alternative to "AppNotifications" and isn't meant to be anything super fantastic.

 **Understanding default operation:**